Home

 Learn how to work with nature to create a more sustainable world!

-Earn a Permaculture Design Certificate while studying nature and gaining hands-on experience on our permaculture farm and wilderness campus.
-The Permaculture Summer Semester is an eight week course focusing on permaculture design, ecology, and sustainable living skills.
+Earn a Permaculture Design Certificate while gaining hands-on experience at the Alderleaf campus and learning nature awareness skills.
+The Permaculture Design Course is an intensive course focusing on permaculture design principles, nature awareness & ecology, and sustainable living skills.

 • Permaculture ethics, principles, & strategies